 Co-working, heralded in major cities across the United States as the latest trend for independent, freelancing, and entrepreneurial professionals, is a concept that merges the spirit of the start-up with the support of collaborative space.
 Often providing low-cost and flexible work environments, co-working spaces allow entrepreneurs to access amenities not otherwise traditionally available to home offices or solitary store fronts: conference rooms, shared printing equipment, high-speed internet, and often coffee around which new entrepreneurs can swap inspiration, ideas, and skill sets.

-Officially in April of 2017, Waynesboro’s co-working site is located on the second story of The Farmhaus on Main, at 908 West Main Street.
-The space is made possible through a unique partnership between Grow Waynesboro, a local economic and small business development program, and The Farmhaus on Main.
+Waynesboro’s co-working site is located on the second story of The Farmhaus Coffee Co., at 908 West Main Street.
+The space is made possible through a unique partnership between Grow Waynesboro, a local economic and small business development program, and The Farmhaus Coffee Co.
 While The Farmhaus sells coffee and specialty pastries and provides livelier work areas in a café setting downstairs, the upstairs of the building contains individual work spaces, a reservable conference table, shared printing equipment, and even the ability to receive business mail for local entrepreneurs, all sponsored by Grow Waynesboro.

 Co-working spaces are often embraced by entrepreneurs because they lower the barriers to entry for new businesses.
 Launching a new business without large rent expenses or the upfront costs of new office equipment gives many entrepreneurs greater flexibility and risk tolerance in their early and most crucial development phase.

-The Farmhaus on Main, as the host-site for the co-working space, is pleased to be part of the unfolding 2017 energy.
-“As young entrepreneurs investing in downtown Waynesboro, we are excited to be a part of this new partnership, and also to meet and interact with local start-up entrepreneurs utilizing the space,” says Bethany Mallory, co-founder of The Farmhaus on Main.
+The Farmhaus Coffee Co., as the host-site for the co-working space, is pleased to be part of the energy.
+“As young entrepreneurs investing in downtown Waynesboro, we are excited to be a part of this new partnership, and also to meet and interact with local start-up entrepreneurs utilizing the space,” says Bethany Mallory, co-founder of The Farmhaus Coffee Co.
 “As local business owners, we have so much to learn from each other, and I hope we can all benefit from being more connected and engaged in a network of local entrepreneurship.”

 For Grow Waynesboro, we recognize that the breadth of assistance needed by new entrepreneurs is wide, ranging from mentorship to affordable spaces to networks of support and connection.
 We’re pleased to provide a co-working space as one tool in a broader toolbox — a comprehensive suite of services to new businesses in Waynesboro.